Janice Rennie (Board Chair)

-Mrs. Roozen currently serves on the Board of Directors of both Edmonton-based Melcor Developments Ltd. and Toronto-based Corus Entertainment Inc. Over the years, she has contributed to numerous corporate and community boards, including Alberta Health Services, the Mazankowski Alberta Heart Institute, and the University of Alberta Board of Governors.
+Ms. Roozen currently serves on the board of directors of both Melcor Developments Ltd. of Edmonton and Corus Entertainment Inc. of Toronto.
+She has served on numerous corporate and community boards, including Alberta Health Services, the Mazankowski Alberta Heart Institute, and the University of Alberta Board of Governors.

-Mrs. Roozen graduated from the University of Alberta with a Bachelor of Commerce degree, receiving an Honorary Doctor of Laws.
-She is a recipient of the Alberta Order of Excellence, the Queen Elizabeth ll Diamond Jubilee Medal, and the Alberta Award of Excellence.
+Ms. Roozen graduated from the University of Alberta with a bachelor of commerce degree and has received an honorary doctor of laws from that institution.
+She is a recipient of the Alberta Order of Excellence, the Queen Elizabeth ll Diamond Jubilee Medal and the Alberta Award of Excellence.

 Nizar Jaffer Somji

-Mr. Somji is the President and Chief Executive Officer of Jaffer Inc. in Edmonton, and founder and former President and Chief Executive Officer of Matrikon Inc. prior to the company being acquired by Honeywell in 2010.
-A leader in industrial intelligence for the oil and gas industry, Matrikon employed over 600 employees on six continents.
+Mr. Somji is the president and chief executive officer of Jaffer Inc. of Edmonton, and founder and former president and chief executive officer of Matrikon Inc., prior to the company being acquired by Honeywell in 2010.
+Matrikon was a leader in industrial intelligence for the oil and gas industry and employed over 600 employees on six continents.

 Mr. Somji is chair of Kanvi Private Equity Fund, a director at QuirkLogic Inc. of Calgary, and past chair of Zafin Inc. of Toronto.